BYLAWS OF

 Section 6.
 Discipline and Expulsion.

-(b) Revocation of License: Any Fellow whose license or right to practice such person’s profession has been revoked pursuant to disciplinary procedures of any court, bar association, professional organization or other body with the right to do so shall upon notice and confirmation to the College, have his or her membership as a Fellow removed.
+(b) Revocation of License: Any Fellow whose license or right to practice such person’s profession has been revoked pursuant to disciplinary procedures of any court, bar association, professional organization, or other body with the right to do so shall upon notice and confirmation to the College, have his or her membership as a Fellow removed.

-(c) Failure to Pay Membership Fees: Any Fellow who is more than three (3) months delinquent in the payment of annual membership fees shall be automatically dropped from membership and shall not be eligible for reelection until the delinquency has been remedied and unless the Board of Governors shall permit.
-The Secretary shall notify a Fellow of delinquency of payment of fees and the rule of termination by written notice mailed to the address of the Fellow appearing on the membership roster, not less than fifteen (15) days prior to the date of termination.
-The Board of Governors may, for good cause, abate any delinquency in the account of a Fellow with respect to the period preceding such Fellows election as an Emeritus Fellow.
+(c) Failure to Pay Membership Fees: Any Fellow who is more than three (3) months delinquent in the payment of annual membership fees shall be automatically dropped from membership and shall not be eligible for reelection until the delinquency has been remedied and unless the Board shall permit.
+The Secretary shall notify a Fellow of delinquency of payment of fees and the rule of termination by written notice mailed to the address of the Fellow appearing on the membership roster, not less than fifteen (15) days prior to date of termination.
+The Board may, for good cause, abate any delinquency in the account of a Fellow with respect to the period preceding such Fellow’s election as an Emeritus Fellow.

 ARTICLE IV.